DAAK543/azure-database-migration571/README.md

 The backup file corresponds to the Microsoft Sql server database known as Adventureworks2022.

-Restoring the AdventureWorks2022 database from the backup file replicates an authentic production database environment.
+Restoring the AdventureWorks2022 database from the backup file replicated an authentic production database environment.